1ightray/Group4/.ipynb_checkpoints/README-checkpoint.md

 * <b> Classification Model :<b>

     In Classification Model, the investor should aim for a higher accuracy score.
-In the current model both the logsitic regression model and random forest classifier have a low accruacy score in the range of 43-57%
+In the current model both the logsitic regression model an random forest classifier have a low accruacy score in the range of 43-57%

 * <b> Regression Model : <b>

     In Regression Model, the inverstor should compare the Root Mean Squared Error (RMSE) and R-squared (R2).
 RMSE measures the average error performed by the model in predicting the outcome for an observation.
 The lower the RMSE, the better the model.
 R2 is the proportion of variation in the outcome that is explained by the predictor variables.
 In multiple regression models, R2 corresponds to the squared correlation between the observed outcome values and the predicted values by the model.
 The Higher the R-squared, the better the model.

 In this particluar study, there was no key difference between the logistic regression classifier model and random forest classifier model.
 However in the regression model, the XGBoost Regressor Model has a higher R-Squared compared to the LSTM model.